What is a compensation strategy?

 Determining raises

-With a base salary strategy in place, you can now determine your organization’s raise structure.
-You’ll want to decide how often you’ll provide raises and the criteria.
-Will raises be automatic for cost-of-living increases, or will they be tied to annual reviews?
+With a base salary strategy in place, you can now determine your organization's raise structure.
+You'll want to decide how often you'll provide raises and the criteria.
+Will raises be automatic for cost-of-living adjustments, or will they be tied to annual reviews?

 Step pay is a type of compensation where certain jobs or departments receive salary increases based on time with your organization and performance.
-For example, employees could earn a pay increase every year they work with the organization up to the maximum salary allocated.
+For example, employees could earn a pay increase every year they work with the organization, up to the maximum salary allocated.

 Many organizations also use competitive rates to determine raises.
 This is when you adjust your pay rates to remain competitive in the job market.